kkm24132/ReinforcementLearning/05_DynamicProgramming/ReadMe.md

 - **Solution to Q4.5**

   - The question is regarding how would policy iteration be defined for action values?
-We need to give a complete algorithm for computing q⇤, analogous to that on Page 80 in the book, for computing v⇤.
+We need to give a complete algorithm for computing q_*, analogous to that on Page 80 in the book, for computing v_*.
 Below is a desired snapshot of the solution.

   ![Solution to Q4_5](https://github.com/kkm24132/ReinforcementLearning/blob/main/05_DynamicProgramming/Q4_5.png)

+- **Solution to Q4.6**